hphelion/documentation/commercial/GA1/commercial.release-notes.11.md

 The following are the known issues for HP Helion OpenStack:

-**Patch Update Issues**

-You might experience the following issues when performing the upgrade to HP Helion OpenStack 1.01:

-* It is recommended that you perform a [back-up](/helion/openstack/backup.restore/) before running the patch upgrade.
-If there is a problem with the upgrade, you can use the [restore process](/helion/openstack/backup.restore/) to return the controllers and database to their pre-update state.

-* If you need to restore the overcloud controllers and overcloud database after running the patch upgrade, the registered vCenter clusters might have gotten powered off during the upgrade process. <!-- ALM 11335 -->

-	You will need to restart the clusters.

-* If using the Ansible-based helper script to update, the Ironic service might not restart because of a lock situation in Ironic.
-If you experience this issue, refer to [Update Troubleshooting](/helion/openstack/update/troubleshooting/101/#ansible). <!-- CORE 2043 -->

-* The update overcloud process fails intermittently because of build number settings in the `ce_env.json` file. <!-- (CORE-1697) -->

-	If the update fails with the following error:
-	 `Inconsistency between heat description ($OVERCLOUD_NODES) and overcloud configuration ($OVERCLOUD_INSTANCES) `

-	Ensure that tripleo/ce_env.json on seed node has right build number for the `build_number` and `installed_build_number`.
-See [Troublshooting](/helion/openstack/services/troubleshooting/#failure-update-overcloud).

 **Installation Issues**

 When installing HP Helion OpenStack you might experience the following issues: